winglang/wing/README.md

 ---

-#### 1.1.4 JSON type
+#### 1.1.4 Struct type

-A special data type is available in Wing called `json`.
+A special data type is available in Wing called `Struct`.
+Not to be confused with definable structs which are outlined in their own section below.
 This type represents an arbitrary JSON value.
-This type can currently by assigned to from `any`.
-During the assignment, the compiler internally knows about the length of this type and attempts to read it as either a JSON string or a BSON buffer.
+This type can currently by assigned to and from `any`.
+During the assignment, the compiler internally knows about the length of this type and attempts to read it as either a JSON string or buffer.

-Since casting is not allowed in Wing, `json` data type is `any`'s interface with the outside world. `json` can be casted back to `any` at any time.
+Since casting is not allowed in Wing, `Struct` data type is `any`'s interface with the outside world. `Struct` can be casted back to `any` at any time.
-All structs can be casted to `json` and back to `any` at any time as well.
+All structs can be casted to `Struct` and back to `any` at any time as well.
-`json` cannot be casted to any other type.
+`Struct` cannot be casted to any other type.

-"json" is immutable be design.
+"Struct" is immutable be design.
 Meaning that once parsed from its `any` buffer, it cannot be modified anymore.

 > ```TS
 > // Wing Code:
 > // assuming fetch_some_data_with_jsii() returns "any":
-> let data: json = await fetch_some_data_with_jsii();
+> let data: Struct = await fetch_some_data_with_jsii();
 > print(data.[0].["prop-1"].id);
 > print(data.name);
 > ```